scleradb/scleradb.github.io/docsrc/sclerasql/sqlextdataaccess.md

       FROM EXTERNAL CSV("/path/to/custinfo.csv") JOIN myloc.defaulters USING (email) GROUP BY location;

 Note that since the CSV format does not include the type of the columns, each column in the table returned by `CSV(_)` has type `VARCHAR`.
+To enable automatic type inferencing, you can use the [TYPEINFER operator](../sclerasql/sqlcleaning.md#automatic-type-inference).

 ### Exporting Query Results as CSV Files
 The `EXTERNAL CSV` can also be used to export the result of a query into a CSV file, using the following syntax: